Workiva/over_react/README.md

     $ pub run build_runner serve
     ```

     _That’s it!
-Code will be automatically generated on the fly by Pub!_
+Code will be automatically generated on the fly by the builder!_

 > __Check out some custom [component demos] to get a feel for what’s possible!__